rangle/angular-training-slides/slides/src/content/directives.md

 ## Structural Directives

-Are a way of handling how a component or element renders through the use of the template tag.
+Are a way of handling how a component or element renders through the use of the template tag
-Angular 2 built-in structural directives (ngIf, ngFor and ngSwitch).
+Angular 2 built-in structural directives (ngIf, ngFor and ngSwitch)

+- No square bracket, still an expression binding
-Have their own special syntax in the template:
+- Have their own special syntax in the template

 ```ts
 @Component({
   selector: 'directive-example',